FREQUENTLY ASKED QUESTIONS

 Please note that when you see me, I want to improve your performance, but I also want YOU to improve your performance.
 I create personalized programs for all my patients to do on their own time so that I can use my skills in the time you have with me for hands on work.

-If you wish to try to get reimbursed for physical therapy services by your insurance company, I am more than happy to provide you with paperwork to submit to your private insurance company as a self claim.
-I will supply you with a self-claim form, receipt, and medical documentation for that date of service to send to your insurance company in order to get reimbursed.
-I do not participate with Medicaid or Medicare.
+If you wish to try to get reimbursed for physical therapy services by your insurance company, please ask about providing you with paperwork to submit to your private insurance company as a self claim.
+I do not participate with Medicaid or Medicare, so if you have those insurances, I am happy to refer you to a clinic that accepts those insurance carriers.

 **PLEASE NOTE: Your insurance company may or may not cover all or any of the price you have paid for your physical therapy services.
-Please understand it is not the responsibility of MUSCLE UP Physical Therapy to ensure you are reimbursed, rather that you have the paperwork necessary to submit for potential reimbursement.
+Please understand it is not the responsibility of Muscle Up Wellness & Recovery to ensure you are reimbursed, rather that you have the paperwork necessary to submit for potential reimbursement.

 What happens when I want to start physical therapy?